Toshiba seeks Korea Elec. help as nuclear unit eyes bankruptcy filing

 TOKYO, March 27, Kyodo

-Embattled Toshiba Corp. is seeking support from Korea Electric Power Corp. as it prepares for a Chapter 11 bankruptcy filing by its U.S. nuclear unit Westinghouse Electric Co., sources close to the matter said Monday.
+Embattled Toshiba Corp. is seeking support from Korea Electric Power Corp. as Toshiba's U.S. nuclear unit Westinghouse Electric Co. prepares to file for Chapter 11 bankruptcy protection as early as Tuesday, sources close to the matter said Monday.

-Westinghouse is expected to meet with U.S. utilities and other stakeholders to explain the Chapter 11 petition.
-The Japanese technology conglomerate also plans to hold a board meeting in the near future to approve the bankruptcy filing.
+The Japanese technology conglomerate, which is also set to spin off its prized chip business to secure funds and bolster its financial standing, is aiming to sell its Westinghouse shares to the South Korean utility and withdraw from the U.S. nuclear business, the sources said.

-By having Westinghouse file Chapter 11 by the end of this month, Toshiba is looking to finalize losses related to the U.S. nuclear unit as part of its restructuring steps.
+With support from KEPCO, Westinghouse would be able to seek a business turnaround while maintaining employment, they added.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.